Loading Florence-2 mannequin and a pattern picture

 mannequin = AutoModelForCausalLM.from_pretrained(model_id, trust_remote_code=True, torch_dtype='auto').eval().cuda()

-processor = AutoProcessor.from_pretrained(model_id, trust_remote_code=True)
+processor = AutoProcessor.from_pretrained(model_id, trust_remote_code=True)#Load picture:

 picture = Picture.open(img_path)